How to Automate Certificate Generation in Airtable

 Now when creating a new flow, TypeFlow shows you all the selected bases in your Airtable account.
 Select the one with your certificate data, and TypeFlow reads your table structure and field names.

-Step 3: Map Airtable Fields to Your Certificate Template
+Step 4: Map Airtable Fields to Template Variables

 This step connects your Airtable data to the placeholders in your template.
 You're telling TypeFlow which data goes where.